Street Fighter: The Movie

 Most characters in the game have some completely new moves (which only appear in this game), along with their classic ones (which look absolutely horrible, of course).
 The gameplay is equally as bad as the graphics, featuring a horribly stiff and sloppy control scheme.
 Gameplay systems include "counter" throws, which are based on Saturday Night Slam Masters, "interrupt moves", which are performed after blocking an opponent's attack, and "comeback moves", which are special moves that can only be used when the player's life gauge is on the "danger" level.
 It might sound halfway decent on paper, but it's really a sloppy mess of a game.
 In a nutshell... the gameplay of Street Fighter: The Movie is pure and honest bullshit.
 Ridiculous over-powered combos, sloppy movement, wonky jumping, and ugly special moves are some of the "features" of this mistake of a game.

-Interestingly enough... for the console version, Capcom developed the PlayStation & Sega Saturn home ports internally.
-Capcom obviously realized how unplayable the arcade version turned out, because they decided to reprogram the entire game engine for consoles!
-Capcom copy-pasted the digitized character sprites over to the Super Street Fighter II Turbo engine, but completely reworked the visuals and audio.
-Dee Jay and Blanka were added to the roster, as footage by the actors was recorded earlier but the team didn't have time to put the data into the arcade version.
+Interestingly enough... for the home port, Capcom developed the PlayStation & Sega Saturn home ports internally.
+Capcom obviously realized how "unplayable" the arcade version turned out, because they actually decided to reprogram the entire game engine for consoles!
+Capcom copy-pasted the digitized character sprites over to the Super Street Fighter II Turbo engine, but completely reworked the visuals and audio, making everything "brighter" and easier on the eyes.
+Dee Jay and Blanka were also added to the roster, as footage by the actors was recorded earlier, but the team behind the arcade version of the game didn't have time to add Blanka and Dee Jay before release.

-The Saturn version's graphics are slightly better... maybe.
+The Saturn version's graphics are slightly improved... maybe.

 Capcom changed the game's appearance for the home ports in quite a few ways, such as "drawing over" certain frames of animation on sprites to more closely resemble the original character sprites of SF2.
 Character voices were also completely rerecorded, now sounding much closer to their original versions (and now accurately pronouncing their special moves).
-Super moves and EX Specials (later to be introduced properly in SFIII: 2nd Impact) were added to the gameplay, as well.
+Super moves and EX Specials (later to be introduced to a better extent in Street Fighter III: 2nd Impact) were added to the gameplay, as well.
 The console versions also received brand new backgrounds and a generally "brighter" and more colorful appearance.
-Blade and the palette swap Bison troopers were also removed from the home version.
+Unfortunately, Blade and the palette swap Bison troopers were also removed from the home version.

 With a gameplay and combo system that feels more like Street Fighter (and less like a jumbled up bootleg version of Mortal Kombat), the console versions of Street Fighter: The Movie were... dare I say... an "improvement" over the original arcade installment.
 Even so... the game was still a massive flop on consoles.
 It's on record that some of the devs at Incredible Technologies were actually big Street Fighter fans and at least "tried" to make a good game... but due to technology limitations, bad timing, and terrible gameplay design, the one and only "live action" Street Fighter arcade game will single-handedly be the biggest misstep of the franchise.
 On the bright side, it's also one of the comical and cringe-worthy fighting games ever made.
 That has to count for something, right?